Concept Title: Liabilities on the balance sheet

 Concept Title: Net working capital

-Description: Explains Net Working Capital and how it can be calculated
+Description: Explains Net Working Capital and how to calculate it

 What is Net Working Capital?

-Net Working Capital can be easily calculated by subtracting current liabilities from current assets.
-One explanation of net working capital is the total capital tied up during the operating cycle of the firm.
+We can easily calculated Net Working Capital by subtracting current liabilities from current assets.
+One explanation of net working capital is that it represents the total capital tied up during the operating cycle of the firm.
 Remember the operating cycle starts from purchasing followed by production, distribution and collection in that order.

 What happens in purchasing cycle?
 We buy material and input on credit from suppliers.
 What happens in production cycle?
 We combine effort, labor, resources and our purchases to manufacture our products.
 Some of these expenses are incurred in cash, while others are on credit.
 In distribution we sell our products to our distributors, customers and end users on credit.
 Before distribution happens, our finished goods wait in warehouses to be picked up by distributors.
 Finally in collection we collect what is owed to us.
-Throughout the operating cycle, capital is invested in the firm by the firm and by its associates.
+Throughout the operating cycle, the firm and its associates invest capital in in the firm.

 A positive net working capital indicates that the firm has to make a net investment in its operating cycle.
 This means that the firm has to increase (read: buy, invest, purchase, spend money) its assets to support current and future volumes of sales.
 What are these assets?
 They are cash, accounts receivables and inventory – or current assets.
-The investment is temporary and is paid back as the operational cycle of the firm ends.
+The investment is temporary.
+The firm will pay it back as their operational cycle ends.

 Suppliers and employees often fund this increase since they sell products and services to the firm on credit.
 These liabilities are current liabilities.
 Generally the incremental (additional) investment in current assets is greater than the funds provided by the increase in current liabilities and we have positive net working capital.